VincentGourbin/FluxForge-Studio/architecture.md

 ## Overview

 FluxForge Studio is a professional AI image generation platform built with a modular architecture and clear separation of concerns.
-The application uses the `src/` directory pattern with specialized subdirectories for different functional areas, providing a scalable and maintainable codebase.
+The application supports both FLUX.1 and Qwen-Image models with a unified interface, using the `src/` directory pattern with specialized subdirectories for different functional areas, providing a scalable and maintainable codebase.

 ## Project Structure